mabdelazim/Random-Access-Map/README.md

 RecentList is one of usage example of RandomAccessMap.
 Which can be used to repesent a cache system.

 It is a template class provides last in first out system.
-It is useful for caching system When new item is added if it doesn't exist it pushed to the beging of the list If it exists, it is moved to begin of the list.
+It is useful for caching system When new item is added if it doesn't exist, it is pushed to the beginig of the list If it exists, it is moved to begin of the list.
 This class can used to present a cache system.